Contributing Gear Editor

 Cons: Heavy, zipper is a little hard to operate

 The RTIC Backpack Cooler is a hefty cooler with perks to spare.
-For a backpack, it’s definitely on the large size, but it can hold 30 cans with ice, which is more than any of the other options on our list.
+For a backpack, it’s definitely on the large size, but it can hold 24 cans with ice.
 It’s durable and feels almost like a cross between a hard and a soft cooler.

 One of the neatest features of the RTIC Backpack Cooler is that it floats.
 It’s perfect for lake days, beach days, boat days, and everything involving water.
 It also features a super durable zipper that does a fine job keeping drinks cold and preventing leaks, but it takes a little work to get open.

-This backpack is the heaviest of all the options we tested, but it has padded backpack straps, a waist strap, handles, and a removable shoulder strap to aid in transport.
+This backpack is a bit heavy, but it has padded backpack straps, a waist strap, handles, and a removable shoulder strap to aid in transport.
 Additionally, this cooler features elastic webbing on the front for securing extras, which we appreciated.

 Read our full review of the RTIC Backpack Cooler here.